Arbalest-Rocketry/FlightComputerCode2025/README.md

 This repository contains the code in Arduino and C++ for our 2 stages high power rocket to launch at Launch Canada 2025

 ## Filter
-The Kalman Filter Code was base on the information of "Application of the Kalman Filter to Rocket Apogee Detection" - by David W. Schultz, and the help from Leroy Musa
+The Kalman Filter Code was base on the information of "Application of the Kalman Filter to Rocket Apogee Detection" - by David W. Schultz

 ## Stages